Left to right: Trap and Release I, II, III

 The block casting formed the plinth bases to the ‘sculptures’, whilst also making a physical encapsulation of one to the other.
 Incisions with mirrors were then made as references of the splitting and release actions that created the original wood forms.

-Both are currently on display in the Annexe Gallery at Ever Garden and are available for purchase individually or as a pair.
+Trap and Release II is currently on display in the Annexe Gallery at Ever Garden and is available.